LanaDX/gridview-how-to-add-a-column-if-the-autogeneratecolumns-property-is-set-to-true-e20054/Readme.md

 # GridView for MVC - How to add a column if the AutoGenerateColumns property is set to true

 When the [AutoGenerateColumns](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxGridView.AutoGenerateColumns) property is set to `true`, handle the [GridViewSettings.DataBound](http://docs.devexpress.devx/AspNetMvc/DevExpress.Web.Mvc.GridSettingsBase.DataBound) event to add a column to the GridView.
-Before adding, check whether a column already exists to avoid duplicate columns.
+Before adding the column, check whether a column already exists to avoid duplicate columns.

 ```cshtml
 settings.DataBound = (sender, e) => {